vishalchovatiya/PI/MATH/Cheat Sheet.md

 > **Segmented Sieve**
 - For example: All primes b/w 25 to 36
-- Step 1: Find all primes upto square root of ‘n’(upper bound)
+- Step 1: Find list of primes upto square root of ‘n’(upper bound) i.e. 36 which comes out to 6.
-- Step 2: Cancell all no b/w 25 to 36 which are divisible by prime found in step 1
+- Step 2: Cancell all no b/w 25 to 36 which are divisible by list of primes found in step 1

 > **Modulo Property**